How to use Basic Authentication with Cloudflare Workers

 By using Cloudflare Workers, you can easily implement Basic authentication even with the free tier!

-Using this service can also prevent content interruptions caused by Apache or Nginx configuration changes or accidents caused by writing errors.
+This also helps prevent content interruptions due to Apache/Nginx configuration changes and accidents caused by coding errors.

-You can also maximize the benefits of Cloudflare without putting a load on your origin.
+Furthermore, it allows you to maximize the benefits of Cloudflare without putting a load on your origin server.

-If you're using Cloudflare and want to implement Basic authentication, be sure to use this as a reference!
+If you're using Cloudflare and want to implement Basic authentication, please refer to this!

 3